compphylo/compphylo.github.io/MexicoCity2023/PTA_Simulations.md

 classical statistical models like linear regression.
 This is where **machine learning** comes in, and that will be the focus of our next lesson!

+For now let's take a quick break, and then come back to talk about [using PTA simulations for machine learning inference](PTA_Inference.md).